codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 ### Domains
 There are some cases, in big projects, where you might need to separate translations when the same words convey different meaning given a context.
-In those cases you split them into different _domains_.
+In those cases, you split them into different _domains_.
 They're basically named groups of POT/PO/MO files, where the filename is the said _translation domain_.
 Small and medium-sized projects usually, for simplicity, use only one domain; its name is arbitrary, but we will be using "main" for our code samples.
 In [Symfony] projects, for example, domains are used to separate the translation for validation messages.

 #### Locale code
-A locale is simple code that identifies a version of a language.
-It's defined following [ISO 639-1][639-1] and [ISO 3166-1 alpha-2][3166-1] specs: two lower-case letters for the language, optionally followed by an underline and two upper-case letters identifying the country or regional code.
+A locale is simply a code that identifies one version of a language.
+It's defined following the [ISO 639-1][639-1] and [ISO 3166-1 alpha-2][3166-1] specs: two lower-case letters for the language, optionally followed by an underline and two upper-case letters identifying the country or regional code.
 For [rare languages][rare], three letters are used.

-For some speakers, the country part may seem redundant; but in fact, some languages have dialects in different countries, such as Austrian German (`de_AT`) or Brazilian Portuguese (`pt_BR`).
+For some speakers, the country part may seem redundant.
+In fact, some languages have dialects in different countries, such as Austrian German (`de_AT`) or Brazilian Portuguese (`pt_BR`).
 The second part is used to distinguish between those dialects - when it's not present, it's taken as a "generic" or "hybrid" version of the language.

 ### Directory structure
 To use Gettext, we will need to adhere to a specific structure of folders.
 First, you'll need to select an arbitrary root for your l10n files in your source repository.
-Inside it you'll have a folder for each needed locale, and a fixed `LC_MESSAGES` folder that will contain all your PO/MO pairs.
+Inside it, you'll have a folder for each needed locale, and a fixed `LC_MESSAGES` folder that will contain all your PO/MO pairs.
 Example:

 {% highlight console %}